Mark Rowing: Career

-He won the English Amateur title in 1987 defeating Sean Lanigan 13-11 in the final before turning professional.
+From Doncaster, he took up the sport of snooker seriously after he left school.
+Within five years he had won the English Amateur title, defeating Coventry's Sean Lanigan 13-11 in the final in 1987, before turning professional.
+After his first season as a professional he has risen inside the top-100, to number 99 in the world rankings.
 As a professional, Rowing reached a highest ranking of 57 in the world.

-In April 1988 fellow pro Steve Duggan made a 148 in a practice frame against Rowing in Doncaster.

-At the 1990 Mercantile Credit Classic Rowing reached the last 16 after defeating Dean Reynolds 5-4, and Barry West 5-0, before losing to eventual winner Silvino Francisco.
+At the 1990 Classic, Rowing reached the last 16 after defeating Dean Reynolds 5-4, and Barry West 5-0, before losing to eventual winner Silvino Francisco.
 At the 1990 British Open, Rowing defeated former world champions Fred Davis and Ray Reardon before losing to Les Dodd in the round of 32.
 At the 1991 Grand Prix, Rowing led world champion Stephen Hendry 4-2 before eventually losing 5–4 in the round of 64.
-At the 1996 International Open Rowing defeated Doug Mountjoy and Tony Knowles before losing to Tony Drago in the round of 32.
+At the 1996 International Open, Rowing defeated Doug Mountjoy and Tony Knowles before losing to Tony Drago in the round of 32.
+At the end of the 1996–97 snooker season he was ranked 114th For the 1997–98 snooker season, only the top 64 players in the rankings at the end of the previous season retained full professional status.
+Those who finished from 65th to 192nd, including Rowing who was 92nd, had the opportunity to play in a WPBSA Qualifying School series which allowed qualifiers to regain full professional status.
+Rowing did not compete in the qualifying series.